 This post may contain affiliate links.
 Please read our disclosure policy.

-Chili is one of my son’s favorite dinners…has been for a while now.
-Not so much mine.
+Chili is one of my son’s favorite dinners – it has been for a while now.
+Though, it’s not so much mine.
 However, if I have chili in a bread bowl, for some reason, it becomes one of my favorite dinners!
-There is something about the combination of the chili and bread bowl that just tastes sooo good together!
+There is something about the combination of the chili and bread bowl that just tastes sooo good!
+These easy homemade bread bowls are one of our favorite things to make because they are like an actual bowl – but you can eat them!

 Bread Bowls